IntersectMBO/plutus/plutus-core/docs/BuiltinsOverview.md

 It's also more convenient to store the type of the built-in function in this refined form, because we occasionally want to apply builtins to a bunch of arguments in a type-safe way in tests and if we stored the type of each builtin as some arbitrary `a` rather than the refined `FoldArgs args res`, we wouldn't be able to do that.

-Note that the denotation, i.e. the second field of `BuiltinMeaning`, does not participate in script evaluation in any way, for that we have the third field of type `cost -> BuiltinRuntime val`, which, given a cost model, provides the runtime denotation of a builtin, i.e. the thing that actually gets evaluated at runtime.
+Note that neither the `TypeScheme` nor the denotation participate in script evaluation in any way, for that we have the third field of type `cost -> BuiltinRuntime val`, which, given a cost model, provides the runtime denotation of a builtin, i.e. the thing that actually gets evaluated at runtime.
 We will discuss runtime denotations in great detail below, but let's take a detour and see how built-in functions are type checked.

 ### Type checking built-in functions